vik-s/quartz/content/projects/newsletter/long form/Metamaterials and why they are so cool.md

 ~~

-### To Ether or Not?
+### To Ether or not to Ether?

 Let me tell you a story.

-Scientists in the 19th century believed that there should be an invisible "elastic, compressible, non gravitational solid" called luminiferous (means light-bearing) ether that is ubiquitous in our universe through which an electromagnetic wave can propagate.
-The idea of an invisible medium makes common sense if you think of a rock thrown into still water.
+Scientists in the 19th century believed that there should be an invisible "elastic, compressible, non gravitational solid" called luminiferous (meaning light-bearing) ether that is ubiquitous in our universe through which an electromagnetic wave can propagate.
+The idea of an invisible medium makes  sense if you think of a rock thrown into still water.
 You see waves propagating outwards from the point of disturbance.
 Even sound waves travel through air vibrations.
-A good part of the century was spent on studying "ether mechanics" and the most prominent proponent of the idea was William Thomson/Lord Kelvin who dedicated his entire life to the properties of ether, [and wrote](https://online.ucpress.edu/hsns/article-abstract/doi/10.2307/27757305/47770/In-Defense-of-Ether-The-British-Response-to?redirectedFrom=fulltext):
+A good part of this century was spent on studying "ether mechanics" and the most prominent proponent of the idea was William Thomson/Lord Kelvin who dedicated his entire life to the properties of ether, [and wrote](https://online.ucpress.edu/hsns/article-abstract/doi/10.2307/27757305/47770/In-Defense-of-Ether-The-British-Response-to?redirectedFrom=fulltext):

 > Ether of Space has been my life study. ...
 I always meant some day to write a scientific treatise about the Ether of Space; but when in my old age I came to write this book, I found that the Ether pervaded all my ideas, both of this world and the next.
 I could no longer keep my treatise within the proposed scientific confines; it escaped in every direction and now I find has grown into a comprehensive statement of my philosophy."

 To detect the presence of ether, in 1887, two scientists named Albert Michelson and Edward Morley devised an experiment.
 They built a device that split a beam of light in two, bounced off a mirror and arrived at a detector.
 If ether existed, then the speed of light would change depending on whether the light was moving in the direction of earth's motion or at right angles to it.
 They expected to see the beams of light arrive at different times at the detector.
 To their dismay, the beams of light arrived at exactly the same time proving that ether did not exist.

-In 1905, the [annus mirabilis](https://en.wikipedia.org/wiki/Annus_mirabilis_papers) "miracle year", in the paper titled "[On the Electrodynamics of Moving Bodies](https://archive.org/details/einstein-1905-relativity/page/n3/mode/2up)", Albert Einstein wrote:
+In 1905, the [annus mirabilis](https://en.wikipedia.org/wiki/Annus_mirabilis_papers) "miracle year," in the paper titled "[On the Electrodynamics of Moving Bodies](https://archive.org/details/einstein-1905-relativity/page/n3/mode/2up)," Albert Einstein wrote:

 > The introduction of a “luminiferous ether” will prove to be superfluous inasmuch as the view here to be developed will not require an “absolutely stationary space” provided with special properties...